yii-tools/app/docs/guide/translator.md

 ];
 ```

-The `yiisoft/translator` array contains the following keys:
+The `yiisoft/translator` array has the following keys:

 - `locale` - the locale that should be used by default.
 The default value is `en`.
-- `fallbackLocale` - the locale that should be used if the message translation is not available.
+- `fallbackLocale` - the locale that should be used if the message translation isn't available.
 The default value is `en`.